GeeeG/SalientSupervoxel/README.md

 Here's an example output of SSV comparing with baseline approach Voxel Cloud Connectivity Segmentation (VCCS) in [pcl library](http://pointclouds.org/documentation/tutorials/supervoxel_clustering.php).

+The basic idea is to grow smaller supervoxels in more salient regions and bigger supervoxels in less salient regions, by using visual saliency as prior knowledge.

 Left is the input point cloud, middle is oversegmentation result with uniformed seeding with VCCS, right is oversegmentation result with saliency-guided adaptive seeding with our approach (SSV).

-The basic idea is to grow smaller supervoxels in more salient regions and bigger supervoxels in less salient region, by using visual saliency as prior knowledge.

 ![ssv example](/fig/vccs_ssv_1.png?raw=true)